Skip to Main Content

 Commission Meetings

-As a study progresses, the Commission's staff will prepare various memoranda for the Commission's consideration.
-These memoranda may include: discussion of issues, results of staff research, analysis of public comments, and draft legislation.
-Staff memoranda typically serve as a starting point for Commission deliberations.
+A Commission study may either begin with a background memorandum prepared by the staff or a consultant retained by the Commission who is a specialist in the field.
+The staff memoranda may include background and discussion of issues, research, analyses of public comments, and draft legislation.
+The staff memoranda typically serve as a starting point for Commission deliberations.